andyjdavis/MandarinMojo/README.md

 TODO

+- chrome sound doesn't work in chrome incognito window.
+Can use to test error detection.

 - enemies get quicker as you move up the levels?

-- if you press alphabetic keys from within the game, it carries out the desired function, but also opens the "quick search" function, which deselects the game screen

 - audio not working for some.